I have a large perennial garden, with my favorite

 can't eradicate it.
 Concentrate on making your vines inhospitable

-to fungi, through the use of a systemic fungicide containing
+to fungi, through good sanitation and the use of a copper based

-beneficial fungi that normally keep certain insects in check or
+growth of beneficial fungi that normally keep certain insects in

-interested in clematis.
-Mr. Lloyd spent a lifetime growing clematis
+seriously interested in clematis.
+Mr. Lloyd spent a lifetime

-of every type and we're grateful that he wrote to share what he
+growing clematis of every type and we're grateful that he wrote to

 Originally published in two parts, 9/3/94 and 9/10/94